Basic Wetland Delineation

 Can I view lectures at my own pace?

-Yes, you will have face to face interaction with your field practicum instructor to ensure you understand all the material as well as standard field practices.
-During the online component of the course, please contact the instructor via the discussion board.
+You will have face-to-face interaction with your field practicum instructor to ensure you understand all the material as well as standard field practices.
+During the online componenet of the course, please contact the instructor via the discussion board or our direct messaging system from the member’s area.

 Does this course count towards my certification program?